Vocabulary for Universal Approximation: A Linguistic Perspective of Mapping Compositions: Introduction

 It's worth noting that all neural networks mentioned above can be represented as compositions of mapping sequences.
-Since the weights involved in the networks are undetermined, an infinite number of mappings are required.
-However, our construction only requires a finite number of mappings, which is closer to the fact that finite words are used to express infinite ideas in natural language, and is helpful in inspiring interdisciplinary research.
+However, the networks involve an infinite number of mappings, which is different from our construction which only requires a finite number of mappings.

+\textbf{Compositionality.} Our results demonstrate that the composition is a powerful operator that allows us to achieve the universal approximation property on compact domains by using a finite number of mappings.
+This is a little similar to the concept of compositionality in linguistics, especially in the Montagovian framing \citep{Montague1970Universal, Kracht2012Compositionality}, which is the idea that a finite vocabulary of basic elements can be combined via a grammar to express an infinite range of meanings.
+Recently, researchers have explored the capabilities of neural models to acquire compositionality while learning from data \citep{Dankers2022Paradox, Valvoda2022Benchmarking}.
+However, they focused on algebraic relations rather than approximations.
+It's interesting to think whether these studies and ours can be connected.